Want to spend less on motorcycle insurance?

 Click below.
 Save money.
 Simple as that.

 In this post I discuss how to use a motorcycle engine straight edge (also sometimes referred to as an engineer’s straight edge or machinist’s straight edge).
-In my last blog post, I described the uses, alternatives, and provided some general advice about this particular tool.
+In my last blog post cover the motorcycle engine straight edge, I described the uses, alternatives, and provided some general advice about this particular tool.
 In this post, I am really focusing on you use one.

 I want to make this a simple 1, 2, 3 style post, so here we go:

 How to Use a Motorcycle Engine Straight Edge

 Step 1: Gather the tools you need.
 I bet you can guess what the first one is.
 That’s right, your straight edge.
 Also grab, a tiny flashlight, and a feeler gauge.

 Step 2: Since a straight edge is a straight line and the surface of interest can be quite a few different shapes, plan out how you are going to determine the overall flatness of the surface.
 This is done by making a plan of how you are going to lay the straight edge across the surface multiple times such that when you are done, you can confidently say the surface is flat.
 This is best illustrated with an example.
 Let’s say, the surface you are checking is the top of a cylinder (i.e. a circle).
 You want to measure the surface in about 4-8 different directions.
 Think about how a pizza pie is cut up.
 The lines created by the pizza cutter divide the circle into delicious slices.
 This is exactly how you want to check the surface.
 If you are dealing with a square, start by checking the surface in a box pattern, then check corner to corner, and then maybe a few extra vertical or horizontal cuts.